CebolaLab/scRNA/README.md

 #### Dataset integration

-Here, we opt to process biological replicates independently and then integrate them using the [recommended Seurat pipeline](https://satijalab.org/seurat/articles/integration_introduction.html) on integrating datasets.
+Here, we opt to process biological replicates independently and then integrate them using the [recommended Seurat pipeline](https://satijalab.org/seurat/articles/integration_introduction.html) on integrating datasets (see also [this link](https://satijalab.org/seurat/archive/v3.1/integration.html#sctransform)).
 Specifically, we follow steps to integrate datasets normalized with SCTransform (`PrepSCTIntegration()` > `FindIntegrationAnchors()` > `IntegrateData()`, with the normalization.method parameter to the value SCT).

+(Note, [Harmony](https://portals.broadinstitute.org/harmony/articles/quickstart.html) may be an alternative.)

 #### Differential expression and pseudobulk expression
 *TBC*